marlonrichert/zsh-edit/README.md

 ### Using Znap

-Aust add this to your `.zshrc` file:
+Just add this to your `.zshrc` file:
 ```zsh
 znap source marlonrichert/zsh-edit
 ```